-1.24 Business Continuity and Disaster Recovery Plans
+8.37 Business Continuity and Disaster Recovery Plans

-The organisation shall ensure that business impact assessment, business continuity and disaster recovery plans are produced for all mission critical information, applications, systems and networks.

-SOP-TMC-015 TMC Contingency Plans management
+- The organisation shall ensure that business impact assessment, business continuity and disaster recovery plans are produced for all mission critical information, applications, systems and networks. - TMC has implemented a Business Continuity strategy that includes the governance and overview of the Business Continuity work in the company POL-TMC-039 Business Continuity Strategy SOP-TMC-015 TMC Contingency Plans management

-2. Further Information
+9. Further Information